EsoCoding/gtk-d-makefile/README.md

 ````

 ## Additional info
 To generate your own gtk bindings you need to install this version of [girtod](https://github.com/gtk-d/gir-to-d).
-Just run the makefile, meson or dub install.
-And then you can start generating the bindings with the following commands:
+Just run the makefile, meson or dub install method.
+And you can start generating the bindings with the following commands:

 For static bindings:
 ````